-- Public housing program - PBV assistance in another development not owned by the PHA - [Insert other programs the PHA provides, such as LIHTC or HOME]
+- Public housing program

+- PBV assistance in another development not owned by the PHA

+- Other programs administered by the PHA

 Emergency transfers will not take priority over waiting list admissions for these programs.
 At your request, the PHA will refer you to organizations that may be able to further assist you.